Home | Blog Index | Blog Archives | Christianity & Faith Essays

 That thought brings me to a point I've probably mentioned before - that 'storm season' in the USA never really ends.
 Unless you're only interested in one specific phenomenon (tornadoes, hurricanes, lightning, etc.), there are things to 'chase' year-round in this great country of ours.
-This time of year (as the traditional Plains season is long gone until next March) typically brings on the equivalent of post-holiday depression for most storm observers.
+This time of year (as the traditional Plains season is long gone until next March) typically brings on the equivalent of post-holiday depression for most storm photographers.
 But not for me.
 I always have something to look forward to, regardless of the time of year.
-Storm observing is a lot like hunting - if you diversify your subject interests, you'll have many 'seasons' to enjoy.
+Storm Photography is a lot like hunting - if you diversify your subject interests, you'll have many 'seasons' to enjoy.

 Lightning season: July is the middle of lightning season, which here in West Virginia, runs from March to September.
-That means that currently I can look forward to the chance of a good expedition day at any time through the end of summer.
+That means that currently I can look forward to the chance of a good storm photography day at any time through the end of summer.
 Lightning knows no season in the USA, however - I've seen it even here in West Virginia every month of the year.
 While WV's summer storm season (the best time for lightning photography) winds down in a couple of months, a willingness to drive about 100 miles west of the border can extend that into mid-November.
 November has yielded a few successful lightning expeditions in Indiana, Ohio and West Virginia.
 Even if lightning was my only subject, the camera gear would never go into storage in the winter.
 If I had the funds to travel, the deep South could keep my lightning season going all winter.

 Fall tornado season: Tornado season in the USA is also one that has no real annual beginning and end, unless the Plains is your only focus.
 Coming up in September and lasting through November is the midwest's fall tornado season.
-As the northern Plains summer tornado season ends and most storm observers are packing away their gear and their enthusiasm, I'm already looking forward to this little-covered and relatively ignored 'secondary' severe weather peak.
-I expect to be observing for tornadoes at least once between September and November each fall in the midwest (east of the Mississippi), and possibly a couple more outings for lightning in Kentucky and Ohio.
+As the northern Plains summer tornado season ends and most storm photographers are packing away their gear and their enthusiasm, I'm already looking forward to this little-covered and relatively ignored 'secondary' severe weather peak.
+I expect to be chasing for tornadoes at least once between September and November each fall in the midwest (east of the Mississippi), and possibly a couple more outings for lightning in Kentucky and Ohio.

 Winter tornado season: The Southern US's severe weather and tornado season gets going in December, lasting through March.
 Occasionally, the warm sector in those events gets far enough north to bring some lightning to West Virginia and Kentucky - sometimes more.
 This February, during one such outbreak in Kentucky, I captured the best upward-moving (tower) lightning event I've ever seen.